 2. Mentoring (1 Kings 19:19-21)

 - If possible, look for a good mentor to help you grow in your prophetic journey.
-If a potential mentor is too busy to spend one-on-one time with you, you can still learn from them by assisting them and observing them.
+If a potential mentor is too busy to spend one-on-one time with you, you can still learn from them.
+Assisting them and observing them is a good practice.

 - Sometimes a mentor will only be present in your life for a season, so be willing to release them and move on when you need to.
 The Lord will bring others across your path that will help you at different stages of your journey.